Unofficial school motto:

 Though Vancouver Island University (VIU) is a lesser-known school to many, its impact and opportunities for each student are top-notch, and there are undeniable advantages of smaller class sizes and profs that really know you.
 Sometimes referred to as the “land of bunnies and stairs,” VIU packs a unique charm.

-Koi ponds, adjacent forest, a Museum of Natural History, rabbits galore, regular deer sightings outside your classroom window, and a stellar ocean view from the higher levels of campus make for a peaceful atmosphere—even when you find yourself sprinting up the seemingly omnipresent stairs in a mad dash to class.
+Koi ponds, an adjacent forest, a Museum of Natural History, rabbits galore, regular deer sightings outside your classroom window, and a stellar ocean view from the higher levels of campus make for a peaceful atmosphere—even when you find yourself sprinting up the seemingly omnipresent stairs in a mad dash to class.

 VIU is home to remarkable cultural diversity that gives rise to a wonderful array of events.
 There’s a meditation and prayer room at the Health and Wellness Centre, an Aboriginal gathering place complete with beautiful new totem poles, the annual World VIU Days where international students showcase their cultures through food, clothing, music and more, and a local World University Service of Canada club which sponsors refugee students from all over the world.